Proxima-Ch2426/ProximaLaunchers/README.md

 # Proxima Launchers
-A repository for various launch vehicles.
+A repository for various launch vehicles, whether it be retired, active, or in development.

 ## Compatible/recommended mods:
 - All Realism Overhaul mods (tested in legacy 1.12.2)